-The cameras have the dual stream capability - Stream 1 is usually the high resolution stream with the purpose of being recorded by NVR while Stream 2 has lighter video configuration for NVR live view purposes, to reduce the computing power of the NVR PC.
+The cameras have the triple stream capability - Stream 1 is usually the high resolution stream with the purpose of being recorded by NVR while Stream 2 and Stream 3 have lighter video configuration for NVR live view purposes, to reduce the computing power of the NVR PC.
 Both streams can be configured under Web Configurator's Setup page.
-To see how each of the stream looks like, there are quick buttons on the Live View page:
+To see how each of the streams looks like, there are quick buttons on the Live View page: